godotengine/godot-docs/classes/class_viewport.rst

 | *Getter*  | get_clear_mode()      |
 +-----------+-----------------------+

 The clear mode when viewport used as a render target.
+Please note that this is intended for 2d usage only.

 ----